hrushis777/hrushis777/README.md

 ### Hi there, I'm Hrushi - Sawant 👋

-## I'm a Front-End Developer, who lovw to code!
+## I'm a Front-End Developer, who love to code!

-- 📚 I’m currently learning Javascript,React and Firebase.
+- 📚 I’m currently learning Javascript, React and Firebase.
 - 👯 I’m Open to work with the componay and other passionate developers.
-- 🥅 2021 Goals: Master React,Complete MERN Stack
+- 🥅 2021 Goals: Master React,Complete MERN Stack.

 <br />